-20.13 Use of Proceeds
+21.13 Use of Proceeds

-- (a) The Borrower will not, directly or indirectly, use the proceeds of the Loans, or lend, contribute or otherwise make available such proceeds to any Subsidiary, joint venture partner or other person: - to fund any activities or business of or with any person, or in any country or territory, that, at the time of such funding, is, or whose government is, the target or subject of Sanctions; or - (ii) in any other manner that would result in a violation of Sanctions by any person (including any person participating in the Loans, whether as underwriter, advisor, investor or otherwise). - (b) No part of the proceeds of the Loans will be used, directly or indirectly, for any payments that could constitute a violation of any applicable Anti-Bribery and Corruption Laws.
+- (a) The Borrower will not and shall not permit or authorise any other person to, directly or indirectly, use the proceeds of the Loans, or lend, contribute or otherwise make available such proceeds to any Subsidiary, joint venture partner or other person: - (i) to fund any activities or business of or with any person, or in any country or territory, that, at the time of such funding, is, or whose government is, the target or subject of Sanctions; or - (ii) in any other manner that would result in a violation of Sanctions by any person (including any person participating in the Loans, whether as underwriter, advisor, investor or otherwise). - (b) No part of the proceeds of the Loans will be used, directly or indirectly, for any payments that could constitute a violation of any applicable Anti-Bribery and Corruption Laws. - (c) No part of the proceeds of the Loans will be used to finance any securities dealings or real estate investment, or for any other purposes in conflict with any applicable laws or regulations.